François de La Rochefoucauld (cardinal)

 The tomb of de La Rochefoucauld in the Abbey of Sainte-Geneviève in Paris, France.

-François de La Rochefoucauld (8 December 1558 - 14 February 1645) was a French Cardinal and an "important figure in the French Counter Reformation church".
+François de La Rochefoucauld (/fr/; 8 December 1558 - 14 February 1645) was a French Cardinal and an "important figure in the French Counter Reformation church".

 Life

 François de La Rochefoucauld was born 8 December 1558, the second of four sons of Charles de La Rochefoucald, Count of Randan, and Fulvie Pico della Mirandola, and the nephew of Jean de La Rochefoucald, abbot of Marmoutier.
 When François was three years old, his father was killed at the Siege of Rouen and the family returned to the household of Queen Caterina de Medici of France.

 La Rochefoucauld attended the Collége de Marmotier, in Paris and then the Jesuit Collège de Clermont (later renamed Lycée Louis-le-Grand by Louis XIV) in Paris from 1572–1579.
 In 1569 he was named Vicar general to Cardinal Louis de Lorraine de Guise in the abbey of Tournus.